 4. No Tags on Usage Data

-5) Inconsistent Error Codes </>
+5. Inconsistent Error Codes

-The fifth and final API integration failure is not normalizing the error codes.
-Your operations team will not have time to research every vendor's error code.
-Standardize to the error responses your application currently runs on, so that your support team can understand and react to errors more rapidly and efficiently.
-We advise that you normalize the error code, but still provide a payload back from the endpoint on how they display the errors.
-Easier to handle, without losing any information.
+The fifth and final API integration failure we’ll cover here is not normalizing the error codes.
+Your operations team doesn’t have time to research every vendor's error code, so you should standardize to the error responses your application currently runs on.
+This will help your support team understand and react to errors more rapidly and efficiently.
+(Maybe you’ll even get a “thank you” coffee out of it…)